iluwatar/java-design-patterns/command/README.md

 }
 ```

-Finally, we have the wizard in the main function casting spells.
+Finally, we can show the full example of `Wizard` casting spells.

 ```java
 public static void main(String[] args) {